Yankees vs. Orioles MLB Betting Odds, Trends & Prediction

 Yankees vs. Orioles MLB Betting Trends

-Over/Under has gone UNDER in 16 of NY Yankees’ last 21 games played on a Tuesday
+The total has gone UNDER in 4 of NY Yankees’ last 5 games against an opponent in the American League East Division

-The total has gone OVER in 19 of Baltimore’s last 26 games played on a Tuesday when at home

 Yankees vs. Orioles MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 10-4 in their last 14 games overall, are 6-2 in their last eight home games and are 16-6 in their last 22 games against an American League foe.
-On the other side, the Yankees are 1-5 in their last six games against the Orioles.
+The Orioles are 11-4 in their last 15 games overall, are 7-2 in their last nine home games and are 17-6 in their last 23 games against an opponent from the American League.
+On the other side, the Yankees are just 3-8 in their last 11 games against Baltimore and are 1-4 in their last five games when playing on the road versus the Orioles.